Warning – Disclaimer: Anyone wanting ‘enlightenment’ should close this page on their electronic device immediately.

-Making the invisible real and, revealing that Presence in which everything is visible, has always been the job of the teacher and teaching.
-Suddenly seeing the truth, the intangible and invisible becomes real and recognisable.
+Making the invisible real Self-knowledge reveals that Presence in which everything is visible.
+This has always been the job of the teacher and teaching.
+Suddenly hearing the truth, the intangible and invisible becomes instantly real and recognisable.

 Being the only reality, the truth of who we are is not something void and intangible, but the very nature of tangibility Itself.

-Getting the knock of our lives, ending up shaken and in crisis, if we get hit hard enough, hit so hard we start questioning the truth, all we want is answers.
+Getting the knock of our lives, ending up shaken and in crisis, if we get hit hard enough, hit so hard we start questioning the truth, where all we want is answers.
 Once we get such a wake up call, by awakening to ourselves in Self-knowledge, we can never fall asleep to ourselves again.

-No longer taking our existence for granted, in crisis we discover it is the very nature of existence to force us to seek answers and to question.
-Wanting to know the truth where do we go?
+No longer taking existence for granted, in crisis we discover, it is the very nature of existence to force us to seek answers and to question.

 Until a crisis stops us dead in our tracks, our ignorance is complete.
-Ignorance being our bliss and innocence still a virtue, like a child playing in the universe, neither do we know that we don’t know – nor do we want to know.
-Wanting to keep on our journey, playing and enjoying the never ending cosmic spectacle of creation, thinking there is no end, seeing happiness and completeness in every destination, all we want is to do is keep on enjoying and god help anything that gets in the way.
+Ignorance being our bliss and innocence still being a virtue, like a child we keep playing in the universe.
+Neither do we know that we don’t know – nor do we want to know.
+Wanting to keep on enjoying our journey, playing and enjoying the never ending cosmic spectacle of creation, thinking there is no end, seeing happiness and completeness in every destination, all we want is to keep on enjoying and god help anything that gets in the way.

 Clearly humanity is in a crisis.
 Even the mosquitoes are laughing at us.

 The time bomb is ticking.
 This is our wake up call!
-Challenging our ideas, creation is challenging us to wake up to ourselves as human beings and the reality of our existence. or face the consequences.
+Challenging our ideas, creation is challenging us to wake up to the reality of ourselves as human beings and the reality of our own existence.
+Or face the consequences.

 It’s our choice.

-Looking at the creation you would never say there is a crisis.
+Looking at the creation you would never say there is even a crisis.
 Creation is not in crisis.
 Climate is not in crisis.